-In addition to the forced removal of Japanese Americans for purposes of confinement in War Relocation Authority (WRA) camps, the United States interned approximately 11,500 ethnic Germans and 3,000 ethnic Italians, many of who were U.S. citizens.
+In addition to the forced confinement of Japanese Americans in War Relocation Authority (WRA) camps, the United States interned 11,500 ethnic Germans and 3,000 ethnic Italians, many of whom were U.S. citizens.
 They were sent to camps scattered across the country.

-By 1938 the FBI had developed a list of 2,500 alleged communists and Nazis living inside the United States.
-President Roosevelt placed the FBI in charge of all counterespionage and counterintelligence operations, and Congress began to discuss the establishment of concentration camps for political extremists and disloyal residents.
-The FBI also created a master list of civilians whom the FBI would arrest and detain in the event of war or national emergency.
-The majority of Germans and Italians included on these lists were actually U.S. citizens.
+President Roosevelt placed the FBI in charge of all counterespionage and counterintelligence operations.
+By 1938 the FBI had a list of 2,500 alleged communists and Nazis living in the United States.
+The FBI would arrest them in the event of national emergency.
+Most Germans and Italians included on these lists were actually U.S. citizens.
 Passage of the Alien Registration Act of 1940 led to nationwide registration and fingerprinting of 4.9 million resident aliens.
 These prewar activities set the stage for the Justice Department's creation of a formal Alien Enemy Control Program following the U.S. entry into the war.

 Justice Department officials chose a policy of selective internment of ethnic Germans and Italians.
 Civilians whose names appeared on FBI lists were arrested immediately following the Pearl Harbor attack.
-Detainees were granted legal hearings, but they were not allowed legal counsel.
+Detainees were granted legal hearings, but not legal counsel.

 Comparison to the Japanese American Experience

 Germans and Italians were the two largest foreign-born immigrant groups in the United States at that time.
 German and Italian immigrants retained their cultural identities, as shown by the existence of many German and Italian newspapers as late as 1942.